bijan53c/R3c0n/README.md

 ## Built in tools and scripts
 - bing_dork.py > uses bing search engine to dork for related urls and subdomains
 - wappy.py     > uses wapplyzer api to find technologies used in target website
-- there are some other scripts in `scanners` directory which are not automated yet.

 ## Features to add (To-do):